aliShouman0/on-your-way/README.md

    ```sh
    cp .env.example .env
    ```
-2. Open your .env file and change the database name (DB_DATABASE) to whatever you need or to `onyourway_db`, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration if you configured them.
+2. Open your `.env` file and change the database name (DB_DATABASE) to whatever you need or to `onyourway_db`, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration if you configured them.

-3. Run the following command for larval ,JWT and Data Base
+3. Run the following command for larval ,JWT and Data Base  (you must have your XAMPP server running)
    ```sh
       php artisan key:generate
    ```